 In a world that already has Netflix and Hulu among other streaming services, AT&T-owned WarnerMedia has decided that what you really need is yet another subscription offering where you can watch a mix of old TV shows, previously released movies and some original programming.
-So it's drawing up plans to launch a service of its own, dubbed HBO Max.
+So it's readying its own service, HBO Max, which looks seriously competitive now that we know the details.

-When HBO Max launches next year, it won't just be going up against established players like Netflix and Hulu.
-Disney will have launched its own dedicated streaming service by then, and Apple is readying its own slate of original programs to launch this fall.
-So how does HBO Max figure to make a play for all those eyeballs that might otherwise be fixed on rival streaming services?
-An extensive library of WarnerMedia-owned programming figures heavily into HBO Max's game plan.
+When HBO Max launches in May 2020 for $14.99/month, it won't just be going up against established players like Netflix and Hulu.
+Disney will have launched its own dedicated streaming service by then, and Apple is readying its own slate of original programs to launch Nov.
+1. So how does HBO Max figure to make a play for all those eyeballs that might otherwise be fixed on rival streaming services?
+An extensive library of WarnerMedia-owned programming figures heavily into HBO Max's game plan, as does a slate of exclusive original content from heavy-hitters like George R. R. Martin, J. J. Abrams, Ridley Scott, Ellen DeGeneres, Greg Berlanti, Meryl Streep, Lupita Nyong'o and more.

 Here's what to expect from HBO Max once WarnerMedia flips the switch on its new service.